Lanchester Motor Company: Crystal Palace Automobile Show, January 1903

 The Lanchester Motor-Car Company show a number of handsome vehicles.
 The design here is novel throughout, or, rather, it differs from other designs, as the Lanchester car was one of the first English cars to be made.
 The engine is horizontal and is balanced in a most ingenious manner, the change speed gear is by epicyclic trains controlled by band brakes, the electric sparking is most ingeniously contrived, and the suspension is also of special type.
 To describe the mechanism of these cars would, however, be impossible without elaborate diagrams.
 They are notable for their easy running and absence of vibration.

 All bodies were made by external coachbuilders until 1903 when a body department was set up, until 1914 most cars had Lanchester built bodies.
 In 1904, despite a full order book, the business ran out of money and The Lanchester Engine Company Limited was put into voluntary liquidation.
 After a period of management by a receiver the business was re-organised re-capitalized and incorporated as The Lanchester Motor Company Limited later that year.

 The 1904 models had a 2470 cc, four-cylinder, water-cooled, overhead-valve engines featuring pressure lubrication, very unusual at the time, and were now mounted with the epicyclic gearbox between the front seats rather than centrally, resulting in a design with the driver sitting well forwards and without a bonnet.
 Six-cylinder models joined the line-up in 1906.
 The specification started to become more conventional with wheel steering as an option from 1908, becoming standard from the end of 1911, pedals and a gear lever replaced the original two-lever system of gear changing.
 George Lanchester was now in charge, Frederick having resigned in 1913.
-The engine was moved further forward to a conventional position in the sporting Forty, with a side-valve, 5.5-litre six-cylinder engine, but very few were made before the outbreak of World War I. A distinctive feature of the engine's valves was their use of leaf springs, rather than coil springs.
+The engine was moved further forward to a conventional position in the sporting Forty, with a side-valve, 5.5-litre six-cylinder engine, but very few were made before the outbreak of the First World War.
+A distinctive feature of the engine's valves was their use of leaf springs, rather than coil springs.
 Frank Lanchester ran the London sales office.